DanielVelaJ/MedClip/README.md

 <img src="https://mindkindgroup.com/wp-content/uploads/2021/05/logo-negro.svg" alt="Mindkind logo" width="700"/>

 # MedClip

-This is the official repository for the official MedClip research project from [MindKind group](mindkindgroup.com)
+This is the official repository for the MedClip research project from [MindKind group](mindkindgroup.com)

 The project investigates and compares different pretraining tasks for medical image feature extraction and captioning for automated medical reports.